Exploring, preserving, sharing our rich heritage—

 They and those who followed have played an important role in shaping Cape Cod and the nation itself.

-But for thousands of years many others have lived, fished, hunted, and died on this sandy penninsula and on the waters that surround us.
+But for thousands of years many others have lived, fished, hunted, and died on this sandy peninsula and on the waters that surround us.

-and to keep it from being discarded, misplaced, forgotten—lost forever.
+and to keep it from being discarded, misplaced, forgotten—

 We have dedicated this website to all